DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 Every component between a customer’s browser window and the payment processor makes up the Cardholder Data Environment (CDE).
 If one only focuses on securing a single component, the weakest link in the chain can be the source of an exploit.
 Therefore it’s not enough to simply secure Drupal.
 The PCI standard provides guidance on how to make sure all components are secured.

-_Authors Note: It's important to note that ALL systems connected to the same network that's behind the same stateful firewall as the eCommerce server are also considered part of the CDE.
+_Author's Note: It's important to note that ALL systems connected to the same network that's behind the same stateful firewall as the eCommerce server are also considered part of the CDE.
 Therefore, a common strategy is to segment the network such that only the eCommerce relevant components are together in a carefully protected network, thus reducing the overall scope for PCI DSS compliance._

 ### Distributed Companies